 - Any original transaction date and amount

-Note: QuickBooks only records signouts when you select Sign out.
-It doesn't record sign outs if you close your browser, go to another website, or QuickBooks signs you out automatically due to inactivity.
+Note: Sign-outs are only recorded in the audit log when you select Sign out.
+Sign-outs aren’t recorded if you close your browser, go to another website, or when QuickBooks signs you out automatically due to inactivity.